A14 Cambridge to Huntingdon Improvement Scheme

 We held an informal consultation to help gather views from the public and interested organisations regarding the proposed route option.
 This closed on Sunday 13 October.

-You can still read through the full proposals, prospectus (technical review of options) and history of the route.
+You can still read through the full proposals, prospectus (technical review of options) and history of the route, along with the final consultation report.
 While the consultation has closed, if you have any questions please feel free to contact us via A14CambridgetoHuntingdon@highways.gsi.gov.uk.

 In 2001 the government commissioned the Cambridge to Huntingdon Multi-Modal Study (CHUMMS).
 The study examined a range of options to address transport problems in the area and recommended improvements in public transport – including the development of a guided bus-way – together with a series of measures to constrain traffic movements in Cambridge city centre and in some of the surrounding villages.
 These recommendations have now all been implemented.